Myra for Bead Cleanup

 ![]() | BMSCommunity |

-Case Study: CleanNGS Bead Clean Up
+Case Study: CleanNGS Bead Cleanup

-Efficiency of DNA purification using CleanNGS beads (CleanNA, Netherlands) was evaluated on the Myra liquid handling system in comparison to manual purification.
+The efficiency of DNA purification using CleanNGS beads (CleanNA, Netherlands) was evaluated on the Myra liquid handling system in comparison to manual purification.

 Experimental Setup